What are the best items for traveling with kids?

 I want those minutes long videos for my kids and for future me.
 We bought this camera back in 2016 and it’s been a joy.
 We have so many LONG memories saved and easy to access.

-Wake-Up Clock for Kids
+Wake-Up Clock for Little Kids

 If you aren’t familiar with these clocks, they turn green when the child is to “wake up” and get out of bed.
 It’s an amazing visual strategy for helping kids in the morning.
+Read more about them in this post on clocks for kids.

 Headphones